6 Day Scenic Tasmania Tour | (SG6)

 - Lunch accompanied by FREE wine tastings at a lovely location in the Coal Valley.

 - A morning wandering the Salamanca Markets while shopping for Tasmania’s best local produce and craft.
-Also a great spot to sample many of the gourmet market food stalls.

 - Sample some of the best & freshest food and wine in all of Australia.